Yucca flaccida aka Adam's Needle

 Adam's Needle, Bear Grass, Flaccid Leaf Yucca

-How to care for Adam's Needle
+How difficult is it to take care of Adam's Needle

 Caring for Adam's Needle is a breeze, as it is highly adaptable and forgiving to minor neglect.